 \subsection{Representation Learning}

-To answer question \textbf{Q3}, we extracted the latent representation learned by LSTM-AE and various layers of \ours for persistent hypoxemia prediction, and visualize these vectors in a 2D space using t-SNE~\cite{van2014accelerating}.
+As shown in \autoref{fig:tsne}, we extracted the latent representations learned by LSTM-AE and various layers of \ours for general hypoxemia prediction, and visualize these vectors in a 2D space using t-SNE~\cite{van2014accelerating}.
 Considering the extreme class imbalance, we randomly select 50 surgeries where persistent hypoxemia occurred and 50 hypoxemia-free surgeries from the test set for visualization purpose.
-As shown in Figure \ref{fig:tsne}, the representation of the same class in the code space tends to group together in \ours, which enlarges the partitioning margin and makes them easier to classify.
-Clearer grouping patterns can be observed at layers closer to the Event Predictor output with stronger supervisory signal.
-In contrast, the representation learned by an unsupervised LSTM-AE is structured but shows much less salient grouping patterns.
-We observe that, \ours is able to learn powerful task-specific representation via joint training and memory embedding, where supervisory signal is propagated to fine-tune latent representation towards task-specific effectiveness.
+As shown in Figure \ref{fig:tsne}, the representation of the same class in the latent space tends to group together in \ours, which enlarges the partitioning margin and makes them easier to classify.
+More explicit grouping patterns can be observed at layers closer to the Event Predictor output with stronger supervisory signal.
+In contrast, the representation learned by unsupervised LSTM-AE is structured but shows much less salient grouping patterns.
+We observe that, \ours is able to learn powerful task-specific representation via joint training, where supervisory signal is propagated to fine-tune latent representation towards task-specific effectiveness.